Why good design works – and what science says about it

 5 What companies should specifically derive

-As a branding agency, we translate these principles into a clear, scalable brand system – from the visual identity to its implementation in everyday life.
+- As a branding agency, we translate these principles into a clear, scalable brand system – from visual identity to everyday implementation.

 Conclusion